oakmac/cuttle/README.md

     # install node.js dependencies
     npm install

-    # downloads copy of lein to be packaged in our app
+    # downloads lein jar to be packaged in our app
     grunt curl

     # downloads atom-shell